Gustavotc/MyNotes-App-Flutter/README.md

 - **Dart & Flutter** — Tools used to develop the app.
 - **Android Studio** — IDE used to develop the project.
-- **SQLite ** - Database used to storage data
+- **SQLite** - Database used to storage data

 ## Getting started

-- Donwload this repository
+- Git clone this repository
 - Open the project on Android Studio or Visual Code